YanhaoZhang/Embedded-Deformation-Graph-for-Winter-School/README.md

 # Aortic 3D Deformation Reconstruction

 This project is a learning material for 2021 Winter school on SLAM in deformable environments.
 Here, we provide a Matlab implementation of embedded deformation graph [1].
 This implementation is used for the tutorial class.
 We also provide some functions of a Matlab implementation of our ICRA 2020 paper related to aortic deformation reconstruction [2].
 This is used for the project assignment.

-The whole code will be released after the winter school.
+I will release the whole code of AortaDef.
+So even if you miss to attend this project, you will still be able to have access to the whole project after this winter school.

 ## EDGraph